Precipitator80/CS4202-Practical-2/README.md

 programTrace.out: Path to trace file.
 outputFolder: Path to data output folder.
 Passing no arguments runs all the trace files in the "trace-files" folder.
+By default, results are passed to the "output-data" folder in the same directory from which the program is run.